Amit-Aizenman/unity-slime-game/README.md

 ---
 ## Setup
-Clone this repo to your desktop and navigate to the 'Run' directory.
-Then click on 'TestProject2D.exe' to play the game.
+To get started, clone this repository to your local machine and open it in Unity.
+Once opened, build the project files and hit play to start the game!

 ---